p-dobrzynski-dev/PokeDex/README.md

 # Pokedex (Swift 5)

 Pokedex app prepared for iOS devices, by using Swift 5.
+Application is based on RESTful pokemon API (https://pokeapi.co/)

 ![](capture.gif)